franaguila/impactInvesting/README.md

-An analysis of 388 impact investing funds
+An analysis of 388 impact investing funds (global operations)